alishabose/cerebellum/README.md

 ## **🖼️ Impact Narrative**

-**Answer the relevant questions below based on your competition:**

-**WiDS challenge:**

-1. What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how?
 ADHD is linked to the default mode network and executive function regions of the brain, and patterns of increased theta waves and decreased beta waves.
 Males and females tend to have different patterns of brain activiation, with differences in attention and impulse control.
-3. How could your work help contribute to ADHD research and/or clinical care?
 A better understanding of brain activity patterns and differences in the presentation of ADHD in males and females improves diagnostic accuracy and enhances treatment.

 ---

 ## **🚀 Next Steps & Future Improvements**

-**Address the following:**

 * What are some of the limitations of your model?
       The free CPU on Kaggle is slow.